Corionis/ELS/artifacts/document/command-line.md

 The -k option applies to the Provider.
 Subscriber els.json files are not involved in a run.

+The -m | --mismatches option applies to back-up operations.

+The -n | --rename with the B (Both) type will rename files then directories.

 The -t and -T options are equivalent unless the -r option is enabled.
 Then -T will use a local file and -t will request the targets file from the subscriber.

+The -w | --whatsnew and -W | --whatsnew-all options apply to back-up operations.

 Log Levels: ALL, TRACE, DEBUG, INFO, WARN, ERROR, FATAL, and OFF.
 The debug level is the controller of the level.
 The console level may show less but not more than